Oct 15 mins

 An objective view: Cons of Investing in Malaysia

 So far, we have talked about the upsides of investing with Malaysia.
-We will now take an objective view regarding the cons of Investing in Malaysia, weighing certain drawbacks that you may face in your investment journey.
+We will now take an objective view regarding the cons of foreign direct investment in Malaysia, weighing certain drawbacks that you may face in your investment journey.

-Steady rise in labor costs – there is a motion passed in February 2020 which saw a rise in minimum wage of Malaysia, from a monthly 1,100 ringgits to 1,200 ringgits.
+• Steady rise in labour costs – there is a motion passed in February 2020 that saw a rise in the minimum wage in Malaysia, from a monthly 1,100 ringgits to 1,200 ringgits.

 Furthermore, the country’s regional, racial, and religious disparities as well as political and electoral issues have also put the country’s fiscal stability at risk.